The ISOW Scholarship provides full funding to international students whose lives have been disrupted by violent conflict at home.

 Through these Scholarships both undergraduate and graduate students from around the world will have an equal opportunity to obtain an education and develop important skills that they can apply upon return to their home countries.

-MEERA - Studies Business and Marketing as an undergraduate
+MEERA - Studying Business and Marketing as an undergraduate

-RASHA - Studies Computer Science as an undergraduate
+RASHA - Studying Computer Science as an undergraduate

-JUDY - Studies Computer Science as an undergraduate
+JUDY - Studying Computer Science as an undergraduate

 MAY - Studying Cultural Analysis and Social Theory as an MA student

-FARAH - Graduated from Business and Economics.
-She will be pursuing an MA in Economics at the University of Toronto this September, 2016
+FARAH - Graduated from the Lazaridis School of Business and Economics.
+She will be pursuing an MA in Economics at the University of Toronto in September, 2016

 In its current manifestation the ISOW Educational Initiative is not a formal university program, however it does contribute significantly to student learning both inside and beyond the classroom.
 It promotes student understanding of the complex realities of conflict through participation in a variety of academic activities related to international conflict in which Laurier faculty are currently engaged.